-- 3.15.
-To preserve, improve and enhance the green infrastructure, open spaces and environmental assets within the BENP area. - 3.16.In accord with SBCLP2026 policies EN1, EN2, EN4, and EN5 to support the development of the community forest and provide habitats that sustain and improve the biodiversity of the area to include the protection and retention of existing trees and hedgerows. - 3.17.
+- 3.15.To preserve, improve and enhance the green infrastructure, open spaces and environmental assets within the BENP area. - 3.16.In accord with the Development Plan policies EN1, EN2, EN4, and EN5 to support the development of the community forest and provide habitats that sustain and improve the biodiversity of the area to include the protection and retention of existing trees and hedgerows. - 3.17.
 To preserve special views from the hilltop village, to mitigate against the disruption of these views and protect views in to the village. - 3.18.To reduce light pollution to minimise risks to health, hazards to road users and to encourage the presence of nocturnal wildlife.

-Objectives Policies To maintain the village character of Blunsdon by managing development on the scale envisaged in the SBCLP 2026.
+Objectives Policies To maintain the village character of Blunsdon by managing development on the scale envisaged in the Development Plan.
 In practical terms this will be limited to small scale low density developments over the plan period.
-P1 - Allocation of sites for housing P2 - Housing Developments on non-allocated sites To maintain areas of separation to protect the unique identity of Blunsdon and prevent coalescence with adjacent, existing and proposed urban areas such as the strategic allocated site at Kingsdown (SBCLP 2026 Policy NC5), while ensuring connectivity and integrated development.
-P3- Rural Buffers To benefit from the new sustainable links, rights of way and environmental enhancements to be delivered at the strategic allocated site of Kingsdown.
+P1 - Allocation of sites for housing P2 - Housing Development on non-allocated sites To maintain areas of separation to protect the unique identity of Blunsdon and prevent coalescence with adjacent, existing and proposed urban areas such as the strategic allocated site at Kingsdown (Development Plan Policy NC5), while ensuring connectivity and integrated development.
+P3- Development in the countryside To benefit from the new sustainable links, rights of way and environmental enhancements to be delivered at the strategic allocated site of Kingsdown.
 The VDS character assessments (CA) should also be used to influence the future design of areas such as Kingsdown, for example CA7- Broadbush and CA8-Kingsdown Lane.
-P4- Early Community Engagement with Developers P5 - Preserving the design and character of Blunsdon Village To ensure the objectives above are achieved through collaborative solutions for infrastructure, public realm and road safety and to ensure that Blunsdon grows sustainably with regard to suitable community facilities P6 - Road Safety, traffic congestion and pollution P9 - Infrastructure Requirements and Funding for Community projects collaborative solutions for infrastructure, public realm and road safety and to ensure that Blunsdon grows sustainably with P9 - Infrastructure Requirements and Funding for Commu aspects of the vision for the BENP area to make it a place people
+P4- Development on the Kingsdown NC5 site P5 - Preserving the character of Blunsdon East Village To ensure the objectives above are achieved through collaborative solutions for infrastructure, public realm and road safety and to ensure that Blunsdon grows sustainably with regard to suitable community facilities P6 - Road Safety, traffic congestion and pollution 4.1.
+The following policies are designed to support the overall aspects of the vision for the BENP area to make it a place people want to live.